Advance Passenger Information / Passenger Name Record Program

 This memorandum outlines the CBSA requirements and administrative policies regarding the provision of prescribed advance passenger information and reservation information about any person being transported to Canada by commercial air carriers.

-To help the air transportation industry with the API/PNR Program, the CBSA has established a team of carrier account managers who are responsible for providing commercial air carriers with information on the API/PNR Program.
+To help the air transportation industry with the API/PNR Program, the CBSA has established the API/PNR Program Support (APPS) line.
+The APPS line consists of a team of carrier account managers who are responsible for providing commercial air carriers with information on the API/PNR Program including data provision issues, occurrences/outages, testing and certification, on-going maintenance, as well as technical support.
 Upon request, account managers will provide the "Carrier Messaging Requirements (CMR)" document and a list of certified service providers.
-An account manager may be contacted by:
+Commercial air carriers can contact the APPS line by:

 - 1-613-941-2800 (international callers, charges apply);